-We strongly recommend buying theft insurance and install our anti-theft electronic GPS tracking.
+We strongly recommend buying theft insurance and installing our anti-theft electronic GPS tracking.

-If you enjoy green living, having fun, getting out in the fresh air, exercise and saving money, then there really is no “cheating” with an e-bike.
+If you enjoy green living, having fun, getting out in the fresh air, exercising and saving money, then there really is no “cheating” with an e-bike.

 An electric bike is simply a form of assistance that means that you won’t have to struggle uphill!

 Electric bikes are actually encouraging people of all ages to get active and all they do is make the ride smoother and more enjoyable.
 It’s all a matter of how much assistance you desire on the day.
-Electric bike is healthy and ecological!
+An electric bike is healthy and ecological!

 Has your motor car with a petrol or diesel engine reached its nadir?
 European cities are starting to ban diesel vehicles and employers are beginning to restrict car parking spaces for those who live within 5 miles of their workplace.
 As time goes by, more households will realise the benefit of having a small, convenient, electrically assisted vehicle in the garage for short trips, ease and recreation.
 The only thing that will be cheated is the build of exhaust gases in the atmosphere…